Oxford woman, Livermore man die in head-on, 2-vehicle crash in Jay

 JAY — Two people died and another person was seriously injured Sunday night in a two-vehicle head-on collision on Route 4 in front of Hilltop Collision Center on Jay Hill.
 A dog also perished in the crash.

 Strout died at the scene, he said.
 A front passenger, Amanda Hesketh, 23, of Oxford, was taken to a hospital where she died from her injuries, Caton said.
-Hesketh was the registered owner of the 2018 Subaru Impreza, Strout was driving, he said.
+Hesketh was the registered owner of the 2018 Subaru Impreza that Strout was driving, he said.

 Logan Fortin, 17, of Greene, who was a rear passenger, was seriously injured and taken to Franklin Memorial Hospital in Farmington and went by LifeFlight to Maine Medical Center in Portland, Caton said.
 A dog in the vehicle also died.